-Students with temporary impairments (e.g., broken arm, cold/flu/Covid, sprained ankle) can contact the ODSS Director with any questions or concerns; However, temporary conditions are not eligible for formal accommodations.
+Students with temporary impairments (e.g., broken arm, cold/flu/Covid, sprained ankle) can contact the ODSS Director with any questions or concerns; However, temporary conditions are not eligible for formal accommodations unless they are a physical or mental impairment that substantially limits a major life activity.
 Depending on the nature of the impairment, the student may be able to receive some form of assistance.
 Possible supportive services include:

-- note-takers/scribes
+- Note-takers/scribes

-- extended time on tests
+- Extended time on tests

-- use of laptop in the classroom
+- Use of laptop in the classroom

-- lateness to class due to mobility issue
+- Lateness to class due to mobility issue